Skip to main content

 Blue Yonder (formerly JDA Software) is the largest enterprise supply chain platform in the world.
 RetailNorthstar is a purpose-built apparel merchandising planning platform designed for OTB, assortment, buy planning, and allocation.

 The core difference: Blue Yonder solves supply chain problems for the largest retailers on earth.
-RetailNorthstar solves merchandising planning problems for startup, small, and mid-market apparel brands — in weeks, not years.
+RetailNorthstar solves merchandising planning problems for startup, small, and mid-market apparel brands — live in weeks, with no systems-integrator programme in front of it.

 Blue Yonder implementation